dkoosis/cowgnition/README.md

 ## Thank You

-The Remember The Milk team for their wonderful task system Anthropic for creating the Model Context Protocol
+- The Remember The Milk team for their wonderful task system and API.
+- Anthropic for creating the Model Context Protocol.
-The Go community for excellent development tools
+- The Go community for excellent development tools and libraries.

 Moo-ve your productivity forward with CowGnition and Claude! 🐄 🧠

+---